 What’s next, masternode votes?

-The question of what to do with unallocated treasury funds should be put to masternode votes.
+Masternodes should vote on what to do with unallocated treasury funds.
 Unfortunately it’s not possible for masternodes to choose between more that 2 options in a governance proposal, they can only vote yes, no or abstain.
 This means we would need to change the voting system to allow multiple choices or we would need to do a series of rounds of votes.

-We could start with a simple vote on “Should unallocated treasury funds be reclaimed in the future?” (with abstain signaling change nothing and keep options open) and based on the result of that (if it’s not abstain) put a series of options of how to do it to rounds of voting where the least popular option is eliminated each round.
+We could start with a simple vote on “Should unallocated treasury funds be reclaimed in the future?”.
+Based on the result of that, put a series of options of how to do it to rounds of voting, where the least popular option is eliminated each round.

 At 5 dash for each vote this would be costly but well worth it.
 If masternodes voted yes to “Should unallocated treasury funds be reclaimed in the future?” and were then presented with 4 options of how to do that in the 1st round, then 3 options in the 2nd round and then 2 options in the last round, it would total 10 votes costing 50 dash ($37,000 USD).